llvm/torch-mlir/frontends/pytorch/README.md

 code.
 Lastly, it is natural if MLIR is being used as a frontend target for an actual device of some sort.
 In this case, the MLIR could go through a device-specific lowering path and the resulting code run on a device.
-The implementation of this technique is largely modeled after pytorch_xla.
+The implementation of this technique is largely modeled after `pytorch/xla`.